Nanosheared electrolyte

 Energy minimisation of the confined water and salt

-If you look at the trajectory using VMD, you will see some of the atoms, in particular, the ones that were initially in problematic positions.
+If you look at the trajectory using VMD, you will see that some of the atoms are moving, particularly those that were initially in problematic positions.

 System equilibration

 Create a new folder called equilibration/ next to the previously created folders, and create a new input.lammps file in it.
-Add the following lines into input.lammps:
+Add the following lines to input.lammps:

 units real